With some, much worse can happen. They can actually be dangerous and hurt you.

 Even when used according to the instructions, they can cause “serious injuries” such as burns to the middle ear and even puncture the eardrum.
 (1)

 To add insult to injury, science has not found them to be effective.
 In fact, removal of too much wax is bad for you.
 It’s a coating that naturally belongs there.
+You don’t want to strip it all away.
 (2)

 Perhaps the second most popular remedy involving this body part is the use of olive oil and garlic to allegedly cure an infection.
 Some newer variations make use of coconut oil instead, because after all, that is the latest dietary trend.